 The popularity with voters of Trump’s pro-growth agenda may reflect the difference between employment data and the potential for individual upward mobility in a job or lifestyle.
 Phil Sanders, CEO of Waddell & Reed Financial, Inc. and CIO of Ivy Investment Management Co., notes that the U.S. economy is growing and overall wealth continues to improve, but "there isn’t a lot of dynamic activity in the economy."
 That may add impetus to policies to create or recover jobs in the U.S. “Austerity is not a recipe for growth," Sanders says.
 "Spending creates jobs, corporate earnings per share and ultimately tax revenues."

-has highlighted his support for major improvements in bridges, highways and the nation’s energy infrastructure and electricity grid, and even promised upgrades in railroads, tunnels, airports, schools, hospitals, ports and waterways.
+We believe a focus on infrastructure spending from the Trump administration could slightly boost that economic growth.
+He has highlighted his support for major improvements in bridges, highways and the nation’s energy infrastructure and electricity grid, and even promised upgrades in railroads, tunnels, airports, schools, hospitals, ports and waterways.
 While we think infrastructure spending in general is likely to have support in Congress, the extent still is unclear.